TandohAnthonyNwiAckah/riverpod_intro/README.md

 # Riverpod Introduction
 A basic Flutter app using Riverpod for state management.
 Riverpod is a state management package in Flutter that is designed to be safe, simple, and highly performant.
 It is more flexible and less error-prone than some other state management solutions, allowing us to build scalable and maintainable Flutter applications.

 In this project, we'll explore:

-- The basics of Riverpod
+- The basics of Riverpod.
-- Using different types of providers (for state and computed values)
+- Using different types of providers (for state and computed values).
-- Creating and using custom notifier providers for more complex state management
+- Creating and using custom notifier providers for more complex state management.
-- Notifier Providers for complex state management with methods to add and remove items
+- Notifier Providers for complex state management with methods to add and remove items.
-- Consumer Widgets to build reactive UIs that update when the state changes
+- Consumer Widgets to build reactive UIs that update when the state changes.

 ### Install Riverpod